Scientific Paper Retrieval with LLM-Guided Semantic-Based Ranking: Related Works

 \paragraph{Dense Retrieval} Dense retrieval has become a core paradigm in modern information retrieval.
 Early models like Dense Passage Retrieval (DPR)~\cite{DPR} and ME-BERT~\cite{luan2021sparse} leveraged in-batch and BM25-based hard negatives to improve training efficiency.
 Subsequent methods refined negative sampling: ANCE~\cite{yu2021improving} used asynchronously updated indices; RocketQA~\cite{qu2020rocketqa} introduced cross-batch and denoised negatives; and ADORE~\cite{zhan2021optimizing} adopted dynamic sampling for greater stability.
 PAIR~\cite{ren2021pair} incorporated passage-level similarity signals, while FiD-KD~\cite{izacard2020distilling} distilled knowledge from reader models.

-In academic domains, specialized models like SciBERT~\cite{beltagy2019scibert} pre-trained on scientific texts laid the groundwork.
+In academic domains, specialized models like SciBERT~\cite{beltagy2019scibert} pre-trained on scientific texts laid the groundwork. \citet{parisot-zavrel-2022-multi} proposes a multi-objective approach that uses general-domain document relevance and scientific domain citation network and self-supervised data. \citet{mandikal2024sparsemeetsdensehybrid} presents a hybrid approach that combines sparse and dense retrievers with a weighting parameter.
+MixGR~\cite{cai-etal-2024-mixgr} matches queries and documents additionally at subquery and proposition levels and merge them with rank fusion.
 Recent innovations also focus on knowledge distillation from cross-encoder rankers ~\cite{huang2024pairdistill, tao2022adam, zhang2023noisy}.
 Despite the progress and varied strategies for improving dense retrieval, these methods inherently rely on representing entire documents or queries with single dense embeddings, restraining them to capture fine-grained details crucial for accurately interpreting complex scientific queries.
 In contrast, our approach explicitly models the multi-granular scientific concepts within both queries and documents.

 \paragraph{LLM-Enhanced Retrieval} Recent works show that LLMs can boost retrieval quality even when little or no human supervision is available.
 In zero-shot settings, HyDE~\cite{gao-etal-2023-precise} prompts an instruction-tuned LLM (e.g., InstructGPT) to imagine a hypothetical answer document, then encodes this synthetic text with an unsupervised dual-encoder; the dense representation guides nearest-neighbor search and already outperforms Contriever~\cite{Izacard2021UnsupervisedDI} without any task data.
 At inference time, LLMs refine the query itself.
 Rewrite-Retrieve-Read pipeline~\cite{ma2023query} trains a lightweight rewriter with RL from the downstream reader LLM, consistently topping standard retrieve-then-read QA.
 For expansion, HyDE's hypothetical-document trick underpins GenRead~\cite{yu2022generate}, which sometimes matches or beats retrieval-based pipelines by generating context first.
 CSQE~\cite{lei-etal-2024-corpus} tempers hallucinations by mixing LLM expansions with sentences extracted from top-ranked corpus hits, outperforming fine-tuned neural expanders on tough TREC queries.
 CCQGen~\cite{kang2025improving} leverages an LLM to select topical concepts derived from a predefined top-down taxonomy.
 In our work, \Our leverages an LLM to select core concepts directly from candidate sets of both broad research topics and specific key phrases derived from the corpus, which augment LLMs with multi-granular knowledge to help query understanding and reduce hallucination.